-Republic Powdered Metals (RPM Industries) has been manufacturing protective coatings since the 1940s, and in the 1960s, RPM acquired a company that produced joint compounds with asbestos.
+Republic Powdered Metals (RPM Industries) RPM acquired Bondex, a brand of joint compounds with asbestos, in the 1960s.
 RPM assumed liability for asbestos-related illnesses and faced millions of dollars in lawsuits.
 Eventually, the company filed for bankruptcy protection and established an asbestos trust fund.

 Frank Sullivan established Republic Powdered Metals in 1947 for the sole purpose of manufacturing Alumanation.
 Alumanation was a proprietary specialty protective coating made from aluminum and used for roofing.
 This product is still sold by RPM today.

-Over the next few decades, Republic Powdered Metals expanded business, acquiring other companies and offering more products.
+- Over the next few decades, Republic Powdered Metals expanded its business, acquiring other companies and offering more products.

-Additional products included rust and waterproofing coatings under brand names like ValvTect, Mohawk, Chemspec, Guardian, and Day-Glo.
-Frank’s grandson took over the business in 2002 and instituted an aggressive practice of acquiring new companies.
+- Additional products included rust and waterproofing coatings under brand names like ValvTect, Mohawk, Chemspec, Guardian, and Day-Glo.

 Bondex products made by Reardon and then RPM contained asbestos.
 Asbestos was once commonly used in construction materials.
 Its unique properties, like lightweight durability and easy mold-ability, made it useful in this industry.

 Asbestos is also a helpful additive for insulation and fireproofing.
-The brand RPM was ultimately responsible for products that contained asbestos, including:
+Bondex joint compound was the primary asbestos product that caused RPM so much trouble.
+RPM was ultimately responsible for several products that contained asbestos, including:

 - Bondex ready-mix

 - All-purpose joint compounds

 Who Was at Risk for Asbestos Exposure From RPM and Bondex?